epcervantes7/btmorphmirror/docs/visualization.rst

 .. note:: 3D plotting is currently under construction.
 The final API can change in the near future.

-A 3D plot can still be convenient especially when you can interactively adjust the point of view using :code:`Ipython --pylab -i`.
+A 3D plot can still be convenient especially when you can interactively adjust the point of view using :code:`ipython --pylab -i`.

 Invoke the following code to generate a plot as illustrated below (left).
 A rotated version is plotted on the right.
 ::
-   btmorph.plot_3D(filtered_fn)
+   btmorph.plot_3D_SWC(filtered_fn)

 .. |p3d| image:: figures/plain_3D.png
   :scale: 37